HyperspaceMadness/Mega_Bezel/README.md

   - ***Decal Image*** *- Follow the Decal Image Scaling*
   - ***Top Extra Image*** *- Follow the Top Extra Image Scaling*

-- **Zoom FULL Scale Mode**
+- **Follow Full also follows Zoom**
-  - When the layer Inherit Scale is in **FULL** mode this controls if the layer should scale with the global zoom or not, this defaults to ON
+  - When the layer Follow Layer is in **FULL** mode this controls if the layer should scale with the global zoom or not, this defaults to ON

 - **Scale Aspect**
   - Controls how the texture's aspect reacts to the inherited scale